1bruhmogus/skipClean/README.md

-Basically, when I was using spotify w spicetify installed, there were too many clean songs, so I made this.
-The toggle is located in the same bar as the play/pause button and should look like an exclamation point enclosed in a circle.

-How to install:
+skipClean

+Installation:
+Download skipClean.js
-Download the js file and paste this in file explorer (windows):
+On Windows, open file explorer and paste this at the top:
 %localappdata%/spicetify/Extensions

-move the js file into that folder.
+Move skipClean.js into that folder

-then, paste these commands in powershell:

-spicetify config extensions skipClean.js
+Open a powershell window WITHOUT admin privileges, and paste these: spicetify config extensions skipClean.js spicetify apply

-spicetify apply

-The powershell window should not have admin privileges.
+Usage:
+There should be a button like this: ⚠ (except a circle) Click to toggle on/off